-When the Worker discovers that the recipient may have voluntarily quit employment, he must wait until the next redetermination to determine if the client is subject to a Food Stamp penalty.
-At the time the quit is discovered, if sufficient information exists to determine that the client had good cause, this information is recorded in case comments and on the appropriate RAPIDS screens.
-If sufficient information is not available to determine whether or not the client had good cause, the Worker must record the available information in case comments and explore the potential for good cause at the next redetermination.
+When the Worker discovers from any source that the recipient may have voluntarily quit employment, he must wait until the next redetermination to determine if the client is subject to a SNAP penalty.
+At the time the voluntary quit is discovered, if sufficient information exists to determine that the client had good cause, this information is recorded in case comments and on the appropriate RAPIDS screens.

+If sufficient information is not available to determine that the client had good cause, the Worker must record the available information in case comments and explore good cause at the next redetermination, even when it appears the client does not have good cause.
 The client is not required to report that he quit a job and/or that he had good cause for quitting during the certification period.

-If the Worker determines at redetermination that the client voluntarily quit without good cause at any time during the certification period and is not currently working 30 hours a week and is not exempt from the work requirements, a penalty is applied.
+At redetermination, if the Worker determines that the client voluntarily quit without good cause at any time during the certification period and is not currently working 30 hours a week and is not exempt from the work requirements, a penalty is applied.
 See Section 13.6.